lorisleuenberger/homelab/README.md

 - Add your OPENVPN credentials to the .env (copy the .env.example if you didn't already) portforwarding should work out of the box, see `docker compose logs gluetun` for details

+## Collaboration / Messaging (folder: collaboration)
+Mattermost is used, to get automated alerts from the monitoring.
+It can also be used for all things communication in the team (hence collaboration)

+### Setup
+Before doing `docker compose up -d`, be sure to create the following folders / permissions:

+`sudo mkdir -p config data logs sudo touch config/config.json sudo chown -R 2000:2000 config data logs`